Dog Bite | Animal Behavior Expert Witness

 “Bringing the science of animal behavior to attorneys”

-Risk factors associated with severe dog bite attack in South Carolina
+Animal behavior factors associated with severe dog bite attack in South Carolina

-The most important findings were as follows:
+Significant findings were as follows:

-• Stray dogs were not involved in any instance;
+• Stray dogs were not involved in any instance.

 • 88% of the attacks occurred on or near the dog’s territory;

-• 60% of the dogs had aggressive histories prior to the incident;
+• 60% of the dogs had aggressive histories prior to the incident.

-• Most victims were boys under eight years of age;
+• Most victims were boys under eight years of age.

-• The head and neck region was the most frequently bitten area on the victim’ s body;
+• The head and neck region was the most frequently bitten area on the victim’ s body.

-• 50% of the incidences involved a dog who was chained, or had just broken free of a chain;
+• 50% of the incidences involved a dog who was chained or had just broken free of a chain;

 • 75% of the incidences involved attacks on people who knew the dog;